 POSMS and POEMS procedures require that most project level outputs should be documented.
 Many of these documents should be reviewed and revision throughout the lifetime of the project.

-The Project Team should ensure that all POSMS and POEMS documents are legible, show their title, the date they were created, the version number, the person responsible for their maintenance and revision and the person responsible for their approval.
+The Delivery Team should ensure that all POSMS and POEMS documents are legible, show their title, the date they were created, the version number, the person responsible for their maintenance and revision and the person responsible for their approval.

 In addition, documents should be logged to ensure that the most up to date versions are available and that these are easily located.
 Form SSP03a/F/01 – Document Log should be used to record this information.